Prudhoe Community High School: Original campus

-New School Building
+Current campus

 In March 2015 it was announced that Prudhoe would be getting a full new school rebuild following years of campaigning by a range of organisations and individuals including the local authority, representatives from the High School, local elected representatives and the wider local community.
 The tender for the building work was won by Sir Robert McAlpine who carried out the main construction.
 Various other contractors worked on the site including Owen Pugh and Armac Demotion.

 The new building came at a cost of around £12.5m.
 Building work on it officially begun in the end half of 2015 and opened in September 2016.
 Located on the existing school site, The work entailed demolition of the existing main school building and part demolition of the existing sports hall, the erection of a two-storey school building, phased relocation, reconfiguration of vehicular and pedestrian access and laying out of associated car parking, cycle parking, boundary treatments and landscaping.

 The scheme was built under the Priority Schools Building Programme and work was funded by the Education Funding Agency following a successful bid to the agency from Northumberland County Council.

-When the old school closed there was a large fire in the old hall.
-It caused a lot of damage and made the area temporarily unsafe due to asbestos in the roof.

-The finished landscaping and car parking is due to be completed by the end of Summer 2017.